MSAT Program Summary and BOC Exam Statistics

 3.2 Successfully implement NATA Code of Ethics and BOC Standards of Professional Practice and other applicable documents throughout clinical experiences (Clinical Education)

 Prepare students to value mutual respect and cultural differences associated with varied exposures and clinical job settings.

 4.1: ATS has confidence, knowledge, and skill in implementing patient-centered care that considers the relevant socioeconomic, cultural and religious characteristics that are pertinent to a patient’s circumstances (Clinical Education)

 4.2 Demonstrate effective and respectful communication with individuals, groups, professionals, and society (Classroom and Clinical Education)

 4.3 Demonstrate effective and respectful behaviors with individuals, groups, professionals, and society (Classroom and Clinical Education)

-The UT Arlington ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The UT Arlington ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 |Number of students graduating from program.||15||20||15||23||24||12||59|